Tell your pension fund to develop an Indigenous rights policy

 Yet Shift’s analysis reveals that only a handful of Canada’s largest pensions have taken steps to develop an Indigenous rights and reconciliation framework in their investment processes.

-Take action now: call on your pension fund to adopt a transparent policy to respect the rights of Indigenous Peoples in its investment decisions.
+Take action now: call on our national pension manager to adopt a transparent policy to respect the rights of Indigenous Peoples in its investment decisions.

 Not sure who manages your pension?
 Find out.